Greg Schiano: Return to Rutgers

-Controversy
+Controversy over involvement in Penn State scandal

-In 2016, a Philadelphia court released documents in relation to the Penn State child sex abuse scandal revealing testimony from Mike McQueary stating that Schiano was aware of the abuse by fellow assistant coach Jerry Sandusky.
+In 2016, a Philadelphia court released documents in relation to the Penn State child sex abuse scandal revealing testimony from Mike McQueary stating that Schiano was aware of the abuse by fellow assistant coach Jerry Sandusky during his time as a grad assistant and defensive backs coach for the Nittany Lions.
 In his testimony, McQueary claimed that Tom Bradley told him that: "only that he had—I can't remember if it was one night or one morning—but that Greg had come into his office white as a ghost and said he just saw Jerry doing something to a boy in the shower.
 And that's it.
 That's all he ever told me."
 Schiano denied having knowledge of the abuse.
 Bradley also denied telling McQueary that story.
 Sandusky, at trial, was found not guilty on any charge described by McQueary.

-On November 26, 2017, the University of Tennessee was set to announce Schiano as the head football coach.
-However, due to a social media campaign including state representatives, alumni, national and local sportswriters, fans, and gubernatorial candidates, unhappy with Schiano's tenure at Penn State during the child sex abuse scandal, Tennessee backed out of the deal.
+On November 26, 2017, the University of Tennessee was considering Schiano as the head football coach.
+However, due to a social media campaign including state representatives, alumni, national and local sportswriters, fans, and gubernatorial candidates, unhappy with Schiano's tenure at Penn State during the child sex abuse scandal, Tennessee opted for a better fit.
 Afterwards, officials from both Penn State and Ohio State defended Schiano, saying he had nothing to do with the scandal.
-Tennessee received criticism from some national sportswriters for a perceived overreactive handling (to the scandal) as a response to social media.
+Tennessee received criticism from many observers in the media and the sport for overreacting to fans on social media.
+Tennessee ultimately hired Jeremy Pruitt as their head coach shortly afterward, while Schiano returned to Ohio State as defensive coordinator.